-The Los Tamales property consists of two claims, Teocuitla 5 and Teocuitla 8, which cover 3,851 hectares staked by the Company in 2010.
+The Los Tamales property consists of two claims, Teocuitla 5 and Teocuitla 8, which together cover 3,851 hectares staked by the Company in 2010.
 Los Tamales is a porphyry copper-molybdenum system located 125 km southwest of Tucson, Arizona and 28 km south of the US-Mexican border.
 The property was discovered by a water well sampling program during a joint United States Geological Survey and Servicio Geologico Mexicano reconnaissance effort in the 1970s, and was the subject of two USGS open-file reports 94-685 and 84-289.
-Five diamond drill holes tested copper and molybdenum soil geochemical anomalies in 2013 along a five km strike length with all holes showing low grade chalcopyrite and molybdenite mineralization.
+Five diamond drill holes tested copper and molybdenum soil geochemical anomalies in 2013 along a 5 km strike length with all holes showing low grade chalcopyrite and molybdenite mineralization.
 The deposit as currently interpreted suggests it is the deep level of a large system dissected by low angle faulting.
-In 2015, the Company entered into an option agreement with Peñoles under which the Los Tamales property may be acquired.
-On August 8, 2016, Peñoles notified the Company of its decision to discontinue exploration on the project and consequently the option agreement was terminated.
+In 2015, the Company entered into an option agreement with Peñoles under which Peñoles mapped and sampled the Los Tamales property in 2016.
+However, on August 8, 2016, Peñoles notified the Company of its decision to discontinue exploration on the project and consequently the option agreement was terminated.